irmen/Pyro4/docs/source/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 *Simple prototype code where everything is running in a single process.
-Main.py creates all object, connects them together, and contains a loop that drives the stockmarket quote generation.
+Main.py creates all object, connects them together, and contains a loop that drives the stock market quote generation.
 This code is fully operational but contains no Pyro code at all and shows what the system is going to look like later on.*